DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/Thingsboard.md

 ## Build Dashboard

-1. After customising the rule chain, we build a dashboard to visualise the alarms.
+1. After customizing the rule chain, we build a dashboard to visualise the alarms.
 Navigate to the section "Dashboards".
 At the top right you will find the "+" to create a new dashboard.
 Enter Title and Description and hit "Add".
 ![Temperature Validation Node](/img/tb/dashboard.png)

 2. Open the newly created dashboard.